jeffreyperdue/ase-420-team-project/docs/progress_reports_anna/sprint2-plan-anna.md

 - Display current score in the UI and persist until reset.
   - _Sub requirement 1.5_: As a developer, I want to display the current score in the UI and persist it until reset so that players can see their progress throughout the game.
 - Display high score of the current session in‑game.
-  - _Sub requirement: As_ a developer, I want to display the high score of the current session in-game.
+  - _Sub requirement 1.6_: As a developer, I want to display the high score of the current session in-game.
 - Finalize scoring system unit test coverage.
-  - _Sub requirement 1.6_: As a developer, I want to write unit tests for the scoring logic (base, multipliers, edge cases) so that I can verify correctness and prevent regressions.
+  - _Sub requirement 1.7_: As a developer, I want to write unit tests for the scoring logic (base, multipliers, edge cases) so that I can verify correctness and prevent regressions.

 ### Week 4 (11/10 - 11/16)